jonlpersson/ed-latimore/site/_posts/2023-02-17-i-tried-onnit-s-alpha-brain-for-30-days-here-s-my-review.md

 When I did some more research into Aubrey Marcus, I also discovered he’s a poet and a filmmaker.
 If there was ever someone you’d consider a “Renaissance Man”, Aubrey Marcus would fit the bill.

-## Alpha Brain has been tested in clinical trials
+## Onnit Alpha Brain has been tested in clinical trials

 ![Alpha Brain tested in clinical trials](/assets/images/drafts/alpha-brain-clinical-trials.jpeg "Alpha Brain tested in clinical trials"){: width="500" height="238"}